 2. Hacking

-We have learned that VPN saves users from hackers, but how can it be used for hacking purposes?
-Hackers mostly use a VPN network to hide their identity while hacking digital platforms, services, or devices.
+We have learned that VPN saves users from hackers, but how can it be used for hacking?
+Hackers mostly use a VPN to hide their identity while hacking digital platforms, services, or devices.
 Hacking is an illegal practice.
-Whether done using a VPN or without a VPN, it doesn't matter.
+Whether done using or without a VPN, it doesn't matter.

 3. Restricted Materials